Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 • Center modal — Ensures attention but interrupts (avoid blocking content entirely)

-Whatever placement you choose, ensure it doesn’t constitute a “cookie wall” that prevents access to content.
+Whatever placement you choose, ensure it doesn’t block access to the underlying content — that’s cookie wall territory.

 Color and Visual Design

-The CNIL’s guidelines on cookie consent emphasize that design shouldn’t manipulate users toward accepting.
+The CNIL’s guidelines on cookie consent are explicit that design must not nudge users toward accepting.
+Regulators are looking at this now — it’s not a theoretical concern.

 Equal prominence means: